-According to our findings, in recent years CHCs have improved at addressing certain aspects of patients’ needs, particularly for patients who signed-up with family doctors.
-For example, drugs which were previously available only at tertiary hospitals were made available in CHCs for longer prescription periods and at a higher reimbursement rate.
-This change in policy supported family doctors’ efforts in reaching out to more patients, particularly those who require chronic medication.
-By doing so, the combined effort of policy makers and family doctors have created more opportunities for health education, counselling and management of chronic conditions.
+According to our findings, in recent years CHCs have improved at addressing certain aspects of patients’ needs, particularly for patients who signed up with family doctors.
+For example, drugs that were previously only available at tertiary hospitals were made available in CHCs for longer prescription periods and at a higher reimbursement rate.
+This change in policy supported family doctors’ efforts in reaching out to more patients, particularly those who require medication for a chronic condition.
+By doing so, the combined efforts of policy makers and family doctors have created more opportunities for health education, counseling, and management of chronic conditions.

 Interviewer: “What is the difference after signing with a family doctor?”